shaystrong/alis/README.md

 Ok, taking a slight detour, in 2014, approximately 24% of the global population uses smartphones (64%of the population uses cell phones).
 This population spends $200-$400 per smart device.
 These smart phones are already capable of  incredible things, from GPS determination, heart rate monitoring, and high-resolution imagery.
 Can we leverage these devices, that most of us already own, to help inform us about the air we breathe?
 The answer is YES!

-We have developed the ALIS (pronounced Alice) app and hardware device to easily (cheaply!) provide an instant determination of the local air quality using a photo of the Sun.
-With minimal effort on your part (take a photo!), and minimal cost (<5% the cost of your phone), you can acquire a precisely calibrated, scientific measurement of air quality.
+We have developed the ALIS (pronounced Alice) app and hardware device to easily provide an instant determination of the local air quality using a photo of the Sun.
+With minimal effort on your part (take a photo!), you can acquire a precisely calibrated, scientific measurement of air quality.
 The scientific data can be stored locally on your device or uploaded to a network of global 'citizenScientists'.

 ### Air Quality & the Sun?